 appeal this status in Campus Connect.

-Any currently enrolled student applying for financial aid for the first time, must meet the minimum academic progress requirements.
-If your cumulative coursework does not meet SAP, you will need to complete an appeal.
+Any currently enrolled student applying for financial aid for the first time must meet the minimum academic progress requirements.

 If you are approaching the maximum timeframe you will be notified by email.
-You must meet with an academic advisor to plan for completion of your degree as quickly as possible.
+You must meet with an academic advisor to plan for completion of your degree.
 Discuss the number of remaining courses required for your degree and your anticipated graduation date.
 If after discussing with your advisor you will not complete your degree within 288 credits, contact OFA_SAP@depaul.edu as soon as possible.

-If you unofficially or officially withdraw and fail to earn credit in any coursework in consecutive terms of attendance, or in two or more terms within two consecutive academic year, your financial aid may be suspended.
+Your financial aid may be suspended if you unofficially or officially withdraw and fail to earn credit in any coursework in consecutive terms of attendance, or in two or more terms within two consecutive academic years.

 If you are pursuing a second major or an additional minor, you are subject to the Degree Completion Requirements explained in the Satisfactory Academic Progress policy (above, Requirement 3).
 If you have completed the requirements for a first bachelor’s degree (even if you have not applied for graduation and/or the degree is not officially conferred) you are no longer eligible for federal and state financial aid programs that are restricted to one undergraduate degree.
 These include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG) and the State of Illinois Monetary Award Program (MAP Grant).

 For more detailed information, please see our Satisfactory Academic Progress FAQ.